rclone/rclone/docs/content/commands/rclone_authorize.md

 rclone from a machine with a browser - use as instructed by rclone config.

-Use the --auth-no-open-browser to prevent rclone to open auth link in default browser automatically.
+Use --auth-no-open-browser to prevent rclone to open auth link in default browser automatically.

+Use --template to generate HTML output via a custom Go template.
+If a blank string is provided as an argument to this flag, the default template is used.

 ```
 rclone authorize [flags]